RareByteStream/RareByteStream/README.md

 ## Pursuits/Goals ( Long Term ):
-* MongoDB.
+* GUI Development best practices across mainstream high level frameworks ( CSS with ES6+ and HTML, Electron, JavaFX, Cordova, Android API ), [ordered from most proficient to least].
-* In Depth HTTP Protocol.
+* Algorithms behind GUI technologies we have today such as windowing systems and libraries that run on top of them. ( GTK, QT, JavaFX, Cairo, Pango etc. I would study and experiment with anything that would enhance my understanding of the logic/algorithms. )
-* In Depth EcmaScript Specification.
+* Standards of MongoDB, SQL and databases in general.
-* Java for Full-Stack Development.
+* Standards of HTTP Protocol across versions.
-* GUI Development across frameworks ( CSS with ES6+ and HTML, Electron, JavaFX, Cordova, Android API ), [ordered from most proficient to least];
+* Standards of EcmaScript, Java, Python, C++ and C.